inkdex/inkdex.github.io/src/faq.md

 - Tap **_MangaDex_**.
 - Tap **_Settings_** → **_Content Settings_** → **_Content Rating_**.

-2. The chapters are not hosted on MangaDex, but instead link to external sites.
+2. **The chapters are not hosted on MangaDex, but instead link to external sites.**

 - Open the title in Paperback.
 - If the title is hosted externally, you will see the following error:

 ::: danger An error occurred
-A Javascript error occurred: Chapters are hosted externally outside MangaDex, you'll need to use another source or read it online.
+A Javascript error occurred: Chapters are hosted externally outside MangaDex, you will need to use another source or read it online.
 :::

 </details>